Volunteer in the Galapagos Islands!

 ConservationVIP has always focused on our volunteers’ safety.
 The COVID-19 pandemic has heightened that focus.
 Traveling with COVID-19 safety concerns requires some extra planning and flexibility both for trip leaders and trip participants!

-While on the trip, participants will also have to follow procedures such as mask wearing and social distancing.
-More specific COVID related safety instructions will be provided to those registered for the trip.
+While on the trip, participants may have to follow procedures such as mask-wearing and social distancing as instructed by the trip leader.
+More specific safety instructions will be provided to those registered for the trip.

-About the Galapagos Islands
+About the Galápagos Islands

-The Galapagos Islands attract visitors from around the world who want to see this unique and prolific ecosystem.
+The Galápagos Islands attract visitors from around the world who want to see this unique and prolific ecosystem.
 Because of its importance, 97% of the land area is a protected National Park.
-Situated on the Equator under the tropical sun, yet bathed for much of the year by the cool waters of the Humboldt and Cromwell currents, the archipelago was formed by mid-ocean volcanic eruptions, and was never in contact with a continental land mass.
+Situated on the Equator under the tropical sun yet bathed for much of the year by the cool waters of the Humboldt and Cromwell currents, the archipelago was formed by mid-ocean volcanic eruptions, and was never in contact with a continental land mass.
 The result is an intriguing mix of tropical and temperate environments with a unique plant and animal ecology.
 The lack of natural predators has left many of the inhabitants fearless, resulting in extraordinary opportunities to view the wildlife, including the giant tortoise, penguins, and marine iguanas.
 Charles Darwin’s study of the finches while on his visit to the islands played a pivotal role in his formation of the theory of evolution.